omou-org/Interview-Gif-Mural/README.md

 9. north
 10. nominate

 To get started, clone this repo, and put a new create-react-app instance in there.
-This can be done with `npm creat-react-app my-app-name`
+This can be done with `npm creat-react-app [your name]`.
+Take the project folder created by the previous command and put it in this repo.

 The rest of the details for this project will be listed under "Issues" as tickets.